jared-richard-clarke/student/notes/parser-combinators/monadic-gofer/monadic-parsers.md

 zero   :: m a
 (++)   :: m a -> m a -> m a

--- A type constructor "m" is a member of the class "Monad" if it is equipped with -- "result" and "bind" operations of the specified types. class Monad m where result :: a -> m a bind   :: m a -> (a -> m b) -> m b
+-- A type constructor "m" is a member of the class "Monad" if it is equipped -- with "result" and "bind" operations of the specified types. class Monad m where result :: a -> m a bind   :: m a -> (a -> m b) -> m b

+-- Type constructor "m" is a member of "MonadOPlus" if it is a monad -- with a zero and a (++) operation. class Monad m => MonadOPlus m where zero :: m a
+  (++) :: m a -> m a -> m a
 ```

 ## Parsers